scribbletune/scribbletune.com/_pages/clip.md

 	pattern: 'xx_[xx]'
 });
 ```
-In this example, we set the `subdiv` value to be "8n" (eigth note).
-This will set the default duration of each `x` to be a eighth note.
+In this example, we set the `subdiv` value to be "8n" (eighth note).
+This will set the default duration of each `x` to be an eighth note.
 Using this in combination with the rest of the pattern notation will now act as per eighth notes.
-So if the `pattern` is set to "xx_[xx]", each `x_` will be twice it's size, each `x` in square braces will be divided by the number of `x` s in the square braces (in this example, they ll be sixteenth notes each) and finally, each individual `x` which is not followed by an underscore nor within square braces will be one eighth note long.
+So if the `pattern` is set to "xx_[xx]", each `x_` will be twice it's size, each `x` in square braces will be divided by the number of `x` s in the square braces (in this example, they'll be sixteenth notes each) and finally, each individual `x` which is not followed by an underscore nor within square braces will be one eighth note long.

 To round it up, each `-` note off will also be eighth note long.